Brain injuries affect more than just the victim – they affect the lives of family members and other close relationships as well.

-A traumatic brain injury is an injury to the head from an external force that results in cognitive dysfunction.
 Take a car accident, for instance: If a car is traveling at 45 miles per hour and hits another vehicle, it will go from 45 miles per hour to zero in an instant.

 This means that the brain, which is floating in cerebral fluid, will be propelled against the hard bone of the skull with the force of this impact because of whiplash; brain tissue will "squish" against the interior of the skull, blood vessels will burst and blood will stream into areas of the brain where it's not supposed to be.